ilkkamtk/WSK/Week6/context.md

         }
     />
     ```
-15. Test the app.
+14. Test the app.
 When you are logged out and write `/profile` to the address bar, you can't access the profile page
     anymore.
-16. Login, open one of the protected routes and then refresh the page.
+15. Login, open one of the protected routes and then refresh the page.
 What happens?
 Why?
 16. If you want to automatically redirect to the same page you can use the useLocation hook in ProtectedRoute:
-    ```tsx
+    ```jsx
-    // ProtectedRoute.tsx
+    // ProtectedRoute.jsx
     import { Navigate, useLocation } from 'react-router-dom';

     ...